Skip to main content

 What are the health risks of smokeless tobacco?

 Using any kind of smokeless tobacco can expose you to health risks.
-These products contain cancer-causing chemicals, as well as addictive nicotine.

-No form of smokeless tobacco is a safe substitute for cigarettes.
-Still, tobacco companies often market these products as alternatives to smoking in places where smoking isn’t allowed.
+Still, tobacco companies often market these products as an alternative to smoking in places where smoking isn’t allowed.

 Smokeless tobacco causes cancer

-Overall, people who dip or chew get about the same amount of nicotine as people who smoke regularly.
-They are also exposed to more than 25 chemicals that are known to cause cancer.
-The most harmful cancer-causing substances in smokeless tobacco are tobacco-specific nitrosamines (TSNAs).
+The most harmful cancer-causing chemicals in smokeless tobacco are tobacco-specific nitrosamines (TSNAs).
 TSNA levels vary by product, but the higher the level the greater the cancer risk.

 Cancers linked to the use of smokeless tobacco include: